 3. Be Creative In Looking For Potential Problems

 A successful feasibility study involves thinking outside the box and using your team’s brainstorming skills to uncover potential problems and find solutions.
-The team should always be asking themselves, “what about this?” while looking at every step in your product development process and go-to-market strategy.
+The team should always ask themselves, “what about this?” while looking at every step in your product development process and go-to-market strategy.

 4. Learn From The Mistakes And Success Of Others